Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 ➡️ For machines with support for Cuda: `pip install -r requirements-cuda.txt` (see [`requirements-cuda.txt`](./requirements/requirements-cuda.txt))

 ⚠️ We all ran and tested on a Miniconda environment for ARM machines, since we all had M1/M2 MacBooks.
 To reproduce the same exact environment you can build on top of this [configuration file](https://github.com/jeffheaton/app_deep_learning/blob/main/install/torch.yml).
 It should be however sufficient to install all the requirement modules in your own environment. \
-On Colab we tested that the app ran without errors, but no in depth testing campaign was carried out.
+On Colab we tested that the app ran without errors.

 ### 2) Embedding and LLM Models